google/WebFundamentals/src/content/en/tools/workbox/guides/precache-files/index.md

 <aside class="note"><strong>Note:</strong> If you're not sure what option
-is best for you, <a href="./cli">start with the CLI</a> as it's easy to setup and willl give you a better unsteranding of how the other tools work.</aside>
+is best for you, <a href="./cli">start with the CLI</a> as it's easy to setup and will give you a better understanding of how the other tools work.</aside>

 ###### Workbox Command Line Interface (CLI)